2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### From barter to commodity money

-Early civilizations struggled with the inefficiencies of barter, which led to the adoption of commodity money, such as gold and silver.
+Early civilizations struggled with the inefficiencies of barter, which led to the adoption of commodity money, such as gold and silver, as a means of exchange.
 These metals were chosen for their intrinsic value, durability, and divisibility.
 Over time, the need for more efficient means of trade gave rise to coinage, where trusted authorities minted coins to standardize the value of these commodities.

 - **Coinage and Verification**: Coinage introduced the concept of delegated verification.
 Rather than individuals needing to verify the purity and weight of gold themselves, trusted entities like temples and governments would stamp coins to certify their authenticity.